ambiverse-nlu/ambiverse-nlu/README.md

 ### Start the Database Backend

-Start the PostgreSQL backend with the fully multilingual knowledge graph:
+Start the PostgreSQL backend with the fully multilingual knowledge graph (note that this can take a couple of hours to come up while the database is being populated):
 ~~~~~~~~~~~~
 docker run -d --name nlu-db-postgres \
   -p 5432:5432 \